 And, in fact, all of these discount carriers run on one of the major carriers, so you can still get reliable coverage — but at a steep discount.

 Check out some of the cheapest cell phone plans we found.

-These are the best cell phone plans we found.
+These are the best cheap cell phone plans we found.
 Take a look.

 Operates on: US Mobile can’t reveal its networks, but our research shows it operates on Verizon and T-Mobile’s networks.

-Plans: With US Mobile, you can choose to create your own custom prepaid plan or go unlimited.
-With the custom plan, you pick how many minutes, texts, and mega- or gigabytes of data you need.
+Plans: With US Mobile, you can choose to create your own custom prepaid cell phone plan or go with unlimited data.
+With the custom plan, you pick how many minutes, texts, and mega- or gigabytes of data per month you need.